localstack/docs/content/en/user-guide/aws/pipes/index.md

 The supported APIs are available on our [API coverage page]({{< ref "coverage_pipes" >}}), which provides information on the extent of Pipe's integration with LocalStack.

 {{< alert title="Note" color="info" >}}
 The implementation of EventBridge Pipes is currently in **preview** stage and under active development.
 If you would like support for more APIs or report bugs, please make an issue on [GitHub](https://github.com/localstack/localstack/issues/new/choose).
 {{< /alert >}}

 {{<alert title="Information">}}
-LocalStack now supports a new experimental event rule engine for [event pattern matching ](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns-content-based-filtering.html).
-You can configure the `EVENT_RULE_ENGINE=java` to use the AWS [event-ruler ](https://github.com/aws/event-ruler) that offers better parity.
+LocalStack now supports a new event rule engine for [EventBridge event patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns.html).
+You can [configure]({{< ref "configuration" >}}) `EVENT_RULE_ENGINE=java` (preview) to use the AWS [event-ruler](https://github.com/aws/event-ruler), which offers better parity.
 {{< /alert >}}

 ## Getting started